 At the end of the trip, the bus took us back to Kyiv.
 We were so exhausted we went straight back to the Hotel.
 There, I suggested to go out and enjoy our last night in Kyiv, but my mate was tired and wanted to stay in the Hotel.

 I didn’t want to waste my last night in Kyiv so I went with my other mate to Khreshchatyk to our favorite bar.
-We grabbed some food, sangria and chilled outside the bar.
+We grabbed some food, sangria, and chilled outside the bar.
 We were hoping to go to Closer again, but I was so tired I was not able to approach anyone, so went back to Hotel shortly after midnight instead.

 Kyiv Day 4 – Got hammered with Lviv Cherry Liqueur

 The last day was about checking out and enjoying the last moments in Ukraine.
 Our flight was at four pm so we had plenty of time.
-We left luggage at the hotel and went to Maidan to chill there for the last time.
+We left the luggage at the hotel and went to Maidan to chill there for the last time.

 Unlike a few past days, it was a sunny day today, which made our last day even more enjoyable.
-We went to the bistro near sangria bar at Khreshchatyk, where we ordered some seafood and a bottle of champagne.
+We went to the bistro near the sangria bar at Khreshchatyk, where we ordered some seafood and a bottle of champagne.
 Then after dozens of sangrias, it was time to go back to the hotel, take our luggage and grab a taxi to the airport.

 Kyiv national Airport is surprisingly far from the city, so the taxi will cost you a lot, but it is the fastest way.
 In a cab, we opened a bottle of cherry liqueur my mate bought in Lviv and got wasted as hell.
-Liqueur was so good we even came up with a business plan to conquer the world with this tasty cherry alcohol.
+The liqueur was so good we even came up with a business plan to conquer the world with this tasty cherry alcohol.
 It was a fun brainstorming session.

-At the airport, I realized, that I fell in love with Kyiv and was really sad to leave Ukraine.
+At the airport, I realized, that I fell in love with Kyiv and was sad to leave Ukraine.